SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Introduction

-Recent research has moved beyond conventional W4A16 and W8A8 schemes (where WA denotes weight and activation bit-widths) toward more expressive low-bit data types.
-For example, MXFP4~\citep{mxfp4} and NVFP4~\citep{nvpf4} are newly introduced floating-point variants optimized for modern accelerators, demonstrating that well-designed data types can maintain reasonable accuracy even under aggressive activation quantization.
+Recent research has moved beyond conventional W4A16 and W8A8 schemes (where W and A denote weight and activation bit-widths) toward more expressive low-bit data types.
+For example, MXFP4~\citep{mxfp4} and NVFP4~\citep{nvfp4} are floating-point variants provided by modern accelerators, demonstrating that well-designed data types can maintain reasonable accuracy even under aggressive activation quantization.
+Despite these architectural advances, achieving high-accuracy recovery remains non-trivial, primarily due to the prevalent outliers in large-scale model.
 In parallel, weight-only quantization continues to push the limits of bit efficiency.
-In particular, BitNet~\citep{wang2025bitnet,wu2025bitnet1} explores quantization down to approximately 1.58 bits, showing that extremely low-bit representations can still be learned if specialized training or distillation procedures are used.
+In particular, BitNet~\citep{wang2025bitnet,wu2025bitnet1} explores quantization down to approximately 1.58 bits, showing that extremely low-bit representations can still be learned with specialized training or distillation.
 However, these methods require training from scratch or costly post-training distillation, making them less suitable for scenarios where fast, scalable, and hardware-efficient PTQ is desired.

-A natural direction for overcoming the limitations mentioned above is Adaptive Bit-Width Quantization (ABQ).
-ABQ mitigates the shortcomings of uniform-bit quantization by allocating higher precision to more sensitive layers while aggressively compressing more robust ones~\citep{zhou2018adaptive,dong2019hawq,wang2019haq,NEURIPS2024_2c30a37c}.
-The central challenge therefore becomes the design of an accurate and efficient layer sensitivity metric to guide bit allocation.
-Early methods estimate sensitivity using the Hessian-related matrix~\citep{dong2019hawq,NEURIPS2024_2c30a37c}, or rely on layer-wise/model-wise output distortion measured on a small calibration dataset~\citep{hubara2020improving}.
+To minimize the accuracy loss caused by quantization, adaptive mixed-precision quantization has emerged as a natural solution to the limitations of uniform quantization.
+By strategically allocating higher precision to sensitive layers while aggressively compressing more robust ones, it effectively balances model performance with computational efficiency~\citep{zhou2018adaptive,dong2019hawq,wang2019haq,NEURIPS2024_2c30a37c}.
+Therefore, the central challenge is the design of an accurate and efficient layer sensitivity metric to guide bit allocation.
+Early methods estimate sensitivity using Hessian-based metrics~\citep{dong2019hawq,NEURIPS2024_2c30a37c,nie2026sfmp}, or rely on layer-wise or model-wise output distortion measured on a small calibration dataset~\citep{hubara2020improving}.
 However, these heuristics often exhibit imperfect correlation when applied layer-wise, and model-wise approaches typically require slow calibration, especially for large language models (LLMs).
-In contrast, learning-based or reinforcement learning based approaches automate precision assignment~\citep{lou2019autoq,wang2019haq}, but at the cost of substantial compute overhead, contradicting the primary objective of efficient PTQ.
+In contrast, learning-based or reinforcement-learning-based approaches automate precision assignment~\citep{lou2019autoq,wang2019haq,lee2025amq}, but at the cost of substantial compute overhead.